 NASA was looking for a way to protect delicate electronic instruments from space radiation without adding too much weight to the load.
 For this reason, he developed his aluminum sheet protections with Mylar to shield both instruments and astronauts.

-Birdair Inc., a company specializing in 'textile' architecture initially developed the fabric for astronaut suits: it had to be strong, light, durable, refractory and heat resistant.
+Birdair Inc., a company specializing in 'textile' architecture, initially developed the fabric for astronaut suits: it had to be strong, light, long-lasting, refractory and heat-resistant.
 Challenge won, costs reduced by 30% e new technology for today's stadiums.

-There is also a technology born from the Apollo program that has not yet paid off and promises to hatch them for us in the near future.
-These are the tires of the future, the Superelastics, developed as an alternative to traditional ones.
+There is also a technology born from the Apollo program that has not yet borne all its fruits and promises to unfold them for us in the near future.
+These are the tires of the future, the Superelastici, developed as an alternative to traditional ones.
 These are tires developed by the Glenn research center and Goodyear and directly inspired by those used on the Lunar Rover in the latest Apollo missions.

 They are not made of rubber, but of shape memory foam: they can deform up to 10% and then resume their original shape.
 What does it mean?
 It means that they can withstand many more stresses and impacts without being damaged, and require no inflation.